-ilability.
-Comprehensiveness Level 1 Comprehensiveness Level 2 Comprehensiveness Level 3 Comprehensiveness Level 4 Objective Take advantage of built-in protection controls (OS, network, services).
+- of Data Protection Pract This practice desintegrity and ava cribes the preferred appl ilability. ication of data protectio n mechanisms to addres ss confidentiality, Comprehensiveness Level 1 (Minimum) Comprehensiveness Level 2 (Ad Hoc) Comprehensiveness Level 3 (Consistent) Comprehensiveness Level 4 (Formalized) Objective Take advantage of built-in protection controls (OS, network, services).
 Apply additional mechanisms to protect data groups.
 Implement systematic data protection measures across the entire system.
 Ensure the required protection of each data element in transit, at rest and in use.
 General considerations At this level, data protection occurs at the system level, using system-level controls but few, if any, third-party products.
-At this level, the organization considers whether built-in controls are sufficient to meet data protection requirements for different sub-systems and considers whether additional mechanisms or products are needed.
-At this level, the organization protects data across the entire system, using multiple mechanisms at different layers.
+At this level, data organization considers whether built-in controls are sufficient to meet data protection requirements for different sub-systems and considers data protection means and considers data protection means and considers At this level, the organization protects data across the entire system, using multiple mechanisms at different layers.
 In many cases, data protection measures are automated At this level, the organization implements mechanisms to protect data throughout the lifecycle, including at the destruction phase.
+Ensure immutability and source authentication of data.
 What needs to be done to achieve this level What needs to be done to achieve this level What needs to be done to achieve this level What needs to be done to achieve this level Use built in controls to meet the data protection policy requirements.
-Assess data protection strategy for broader sub- systems or for larger Implement data protection requirements systematically.
+Assess data protection strategy for broader subsystems or for larger groups of data.
+Implement relevant network and application controls to constrain access to data such as network segmentation.
+Implement data protection requirements systematically.
 Ensure that key management is in place to protect access to encrypted data.
-Employ common- purpose measures such as encryption of data in motion by common-purpose mechanisms such as TLS. groups of data.
-Implement relevant network and application controls to constrain access to data such as network segmentation, filtering, virtual machines, gateways and other measures to manage data flow.
+Employ common- purpose measures such as encryption of data in motion by common-purpose mechanisms such as TLS.
 Ensure that data protection controls are chosen to fit the data protection policy and rules, as recommended by the standards and best practices.
-In many cases, data protection measures are automated.
 Conduct periodic assessment of data flow control mechanisms.
-Introduce detection mechanisms supporting the work of data protection policies and controls.
-Indicators of accomplishment Indicators of accomplishment Indicators of accomplishment Indicators of accomplishment Data protection measures address confidentiality, Data protection measures focus on restricting data Data in-motion, in- use, and at-rest, is protected against Data encryption implementation is implemented with mplementation of Data Protection Practices (cont. from page 59) integrity and availability requirement: Data protect measures me privacy and r requirement: applicable law regulations. data flow, and monitoring data access and use.
-Specific measures are implemented only if it is prescribed by the disclosure and uncontrolled changes by applying functions such as confidentiality controls, integrity controls, access control, isolation and replication.
-Software and firmware packages and versions are verified through appropriate integrity checking mechanisms. algorithm agility in mind and includes key management measures such as PKI and other trust schemes.
-Technical protections (such as DLP or service restrictions) prevent the accidental spilling or unauthorized sharing of data.
-Data owners have a choice of mechanisms to protect data and opt to implement the most appropriate controls to address security requirements, operational requirements and business need.
-Data protection mechanisms can be easily replaced as they become outdated (for example, no algorithms are hard- coded into the implementation).
-These mechanisms protect the data against disclosure and intentional or accidental corruption according to the confidentiality, integrity, privacy and data retention policies, and enforce the control of the information flow within the system and between mplementation of Data Protection Practices (cont. from page 59) interconnected systems based on the defined information flow control policies.
+Introduce detection mechanisms supporting the work of data protection policies and controls. protection measures are automated.
+Mechanism to ensure immutability and source authentication of data has been implemented (e.g. Distributed Technology with signing u secure identity Indicators of accomplishment Indicators of accomplishment accomplishment mplementation of Data Protection Practices (cont. from page 60) according to the confidentiality, integrity, privacy and data retention policies, and enforce the control of the information flow within the system and between interconnected systems based on the defined information flow control policies.
 The level of protection, and assurance on its enforcement is commensurate with the impact of data loss or falsification.